 The traditional belief is to punish the manufacturer for an AI entity's actions, but this seems gradually unfairer as AI programs become more complex and unpredictable.
 Treating AI avatars as legal persons could facilitate certain penalties, such as imprisonment in a virtual jail, which is equivalent to a ban \cite{Cheong}.

 However, this will not address crimes that require financial compensation.
 Consider the following scenario.
 An AI avatar `learns' on its own how to corrupt digital assets.
 It then corrupts a human user's virtual property that could be sold for real currency.
 If the offending avatar is controlled by a human, they might need to pay some financial compensation.
-However, if the AI avatar does not have the ability to own any assets, it has no ability to pay.
-We believe that, similar with cases concerning AI machines \cite{Glavani}, if the incident is caused by a defect in design (e.g. bug), the manufacturer should be held responsible.
+However, if the AI avatar cannot own any assets, it cannot pay.
+We believe that, similar to cases concerning AI machines \cite{Glavani}, if the incident is caused by a defect in design (e.g. bug), the manufacturer should be held responsible.
 If there is no defect, as mentioned, this would be unfair.
 Laws regarding AI avatars in this situation should be discussed.
 One solution could be the creation of insurance plans for AI-related incidents in the metaverse.

 A separate reputation system could also be established, or as mentioned in the ``Identity'' section, the AI avatar could be allowed to own digital assets, which could contribute to its learning of prosocial behavior through reward and punishment.
-In these cases, what constitute prosocial and antisocial behaviors need to be established.
+In these cases, what constitutes prosocial and antisocial behaviors need to be established.
 Loopholes need to be considered to avoid metaverse versions of situations in science fiction writer Isaac Asimov's works on AI robots.
 One concern would be on preventing AI avatars from being manipulated into committing crimes.